aws-actions/configure-aws-credentials/README.md

 # Configure AWS Credentials

-Authenticate to AWS in GitHub Actions!
+Authenticate to AWS in GitHub Actions (and others)!
 Works especially well with [AWS Secrets Manager][secretsmanager].

 [secretsmanager]: